toppa/Toppa-libs/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Added getIntTypes() to ToppaDatabaseFacade

+= 1.0.5 =
+* Added 9 more functions to ToppaFunctionsFacade

 = 1.0.4 =
 * More user friendly handling of activation errors
 * Added .pot language translation file

 = 1.0.3 =
-* added ToppaFunctions::htmlentitiesCallback()
-* added ToppaFunctions::getFileExtension()
-* added ToppaFunctionsFacade::getPermalink()
-* added ToppaFunctionsFacade::dateI18n()
-* added ToppaFunctionsFacade::getSiteUrl()
-* added ToppaFunctionsFacade::checkIsStringAndEscape()
-* added ToppaHtmlFormField::buildPasswordField()
+* Added 6 more functions to ToppaFunctionsFacade
-* added fixed html ids for radio buttons in ToppaHtmlFormField::buildRadioGroup()
+* Added fixed html ids for radio buttons in ToppaHtmlFormField::buildRadioGroup()
-* debugged ToppaHtmlFormField::buildCheckboxGroup()
+* Debugged ToppaHtmlFormField::buildCheckboxGroup()
-* debugged ToppaHtmlFormField::closeTag()
+* Debugged ToppaHtmlFormField::closeTag()

 = 1.0.2 =
-* Moved settings functions from database facade to functions facade
+* Moved settings functions from database facade to ToppaFunctionsFacade
-* Added 8 more functions to the functions facade
+* Added 8 more functions to ToppaFunctionsFacade

 = 1.0.1 =
 * Added WP constants definitions